-Even considering the safety of Iran, if you’re alone, we don’t recommend to walk around alone after midnight in smaller cities.
+Even considering that it is safe to travel to Iran, if you’re alone, we don’t recommend to walk around alone after midnight in smaller cities.
 In Tehran and especially for the weekend (Thursday night), it’s fine to stay out late but of course with wise precautions just like any other country or city in the world and avoid visiting remote neighborhoods late at night.!
 Nightlife in Tehran and Isfahan as the main big cities, is what a tourist can pursue.

 Solo Female Travel to Iran

-For many of solo female travelers, traveling to Iran is a big concern and their main question is: Is it really safe for women to travel to Iran?
-Here, as the content provider of Hi Tehran Hostel’s blog, and more importantly avid solo female travelers, we present a very simple short answer and skip all of influencers and bloggers positive comments: Yes!
+For many of solo female travelers, it’s more important to know if is it safe to travel to Iran.
+Their main question is: Is it really safe for women to travel to Iran?
+As the content providers of Hi Tehran Hostel’s blog, and avid solo female travelers, we present a very simple short answer and skip all of influencers and bloggers positive comments: Yes!
 Iran is a welcoming place for solo female travelers, and has become more tourist-friendly over the past few years.
 It doesn’t mean there’s no general danger like everywhere else at all.
 Just one tip: Trust people, but not too much!
 Also, since as tourists you cannot read the cultural signals, avoid couch surfing as much as you can and don’t accept a personal invitation to a home (at least not without informing someone about it).